ALA-herbarium/documentation/packets.md

  * Open up the packet completely.
  * Lay a card (pre-cut to 3.5 × 5.25 inches) in the middle.
  * Overlay with a 3 × 4 inch piece of cushioning cotton
- * Place specimen material on top of the cushion
+ * Place specimen material on top of the cushion.
+Make sure to remove as much non-specimen material (soil, other plants, leaf litter, etc.)as possible.
  * Carefully fold the package.
-Allow the front to bulge as needed
+Allow the front to bulge as needed.